 Implementation of the Uniform Reporting Format

 The “European Single Electronic Format” (ESEF) is a new EU requirement for all companies that have issued securities within the EU.
-The European Securities and Markets Authority (ESMA) requires these companies to publish their annual financial reports in a machine-readable format.

-Factors for Successful ESEF Implementation
+Success Factors for the ESEF Implementation

 - Compliance with legal requirements and applicable IFRS standards